HOC Priority Guide

 BGM-71 (BGM) to level 60 3☆

-As a new player you will need an HOC with sufficient Pierce to clear the few fights with Force Shields in Ch11 and 12 as soon as possible.
-BGM has the single highest Pierce of all the ATWs so she stands as a very good option for new players to get going.
+As a new player, you will need an HOC with sufficient Pierce to clear Force Shields in Ch11-12 (and ongoing events, which can be much harder) as soon as possible.
+BGM has the single highest Pierce of all the ATWs, so she stands as a very good option for new players to get going.

 Facilities